edwardsmith999/TTCF4LAMMPS/README.md

 		read_restart snapshot.rst

 And each fix nvt command should have the same ID throughout the whole run.
-The mapping procedure work is the following way: in order to keep a general algorithm, each single dimension can be independenlty mirrored.
+The mapping procedure work is the following way: in order to keep a general algorithm, each single dimension can be independently mirrored.
 There are 6 total dimensions, namely x,y,z,vx,v,z.
 Thus, a mapping can be identified by a set of six digits, each of which can be either 0 (no reflection) or 1 (reflection).
 For instance, the sequence 101100 identifies the following mapping

 	(101100) = (-x , y , -z , -vx , vy , vz )